Arabian-vACC/library/docs/aerodrome/abu dhabi/gmc.md

     **ATC**: “ETD89G, TAXI VIA ECHO 8, ECHO, HOLDING POINT ECHO 15”

-### 4.3.2 Dual runway 31L/R departure taxi procedures
+### 4.3.2 Dual Runway 31L/R Departure Taxi Procedures
 When departing from 31L, aircraft pushing back on apron 1 shall be instructed to taxi via E9 or E11 to join E and taxi to holding point E15.
 Aircraft on apron 2 shall be instructed to taxi via E13 or E14 to join E and taxi to holding point E15.